 Raccoons in suburban or urban areas tend to stay closer to their dens.
 So, if one (or more) has made your home a potential den, it is likely to be around the area and return as Raccoons have multiple daytime resting sites.

-If your home has a den with a female raccoon and kits, they will be there for 8-10 weeks until her cubs are grown enough to leave the den.
-A female may leave her kits and return to them later.
+If your home has a den with a female raccoon and kits, they will be there for 8-10 weeks until her cubs are grown enough to leave the cave.
+A female may go her kits and return to them later.

 Do Raccoons live in Family Groups?